LostInBrittany/Android-TB-2017-AndroidSimpleChatTB/README.md

 }
 ```

-## Step-04 Do the sign-in
+### Step-03: Do the sign-in

-Reset the workspace to step-02.
+Reset the workspace to step-03.

 ```
-git checkout -f step-02
+git checkout -f step-03
 ```

-Add a `signin` method `NetworkHelper`.
+Add a `signin` method to `NetworkHelper`.
 Remember:

 > Base URL : http://cesi.cleverapps.io/
 > POST /signin